 Ex-Alta 1: University of Alberta's first CubeSat

-Thanks to funding from the Canadian Space Agency, students from the University of Alberta have built a CubeSat that will be propelled into space from the International Space Station in the summer of 2017 as part of the international QB50 mission.
+Thanks to funding from the Canadian Space Agency, students from the University of Alberta have built a CubeSat that was deployed into space from the International Space Station on May 26, 2017, as part of the international QB50 mission.

 The CubeSat, named Ex-Alta 1, will collect information on space weather with the help of a miniaturized version of a science instrument called a magnetometer, an essential tool for studying solar storms.

 What is the QB50 Mission?

 QB50 is an international space mission funded by the European Commission.
 It provides a unique, hands-on experience to university students around the world.
 Each team is responsible for designing, building and operating a CubeSat, allowing the team members to acquire new skills in space science and technology, as well as abilities like how to communicate science.

 Digital simulation of Ex-Alta 1's deployment in low-Earth orbit.
 (Credit: Andy Kale, University of Alberta)

 The Ex-Alta 1 CubeSat is made up of three units and is about the size of a loaf of bread.
 It is the result of seven years of work by AlbertaSat, a team of undergraduate and graduate students under the supervision of professors from the University of Alberta.

 The University of Alberta team explains how the Ex-Alta 1 CubeSat was built and its mission objective.
 (Credit: University of Alberta)